 In the case of a double way connection between 2 cities, the same city will be successively considered as the city of departure then the city of arrival.
 We have, for example, B-C and C-B or B-D and D-B.

 If the connection between two cities is uni-directional, in our example E-B and E-F, one of the two cities will play only one of the two roles: City of departure or City of arrival.
-But will be able to play two roles if it is connected with a double way with another city: for instance B.
+The City attribute can play two roles if it is connected in a double way with another city: e.g., B.

 For further information on the different steps for building the data diagram refers, in these pages, to the column DB Design.